-The different paths of restructuring between the regions mirrored those of national economy.
-The Czech Republic made a gradual but steady progress toward the market economy.
-Starting further away from the market economy, Romania undertook few reforms until a new government came to power in 1996.
+The differences in the two regions' paths of restructuring mirrored those of their national economy.
+The Czech Republic made gradual, steady progress toward a market economy.
+Starting further away from a market economy, Romania undertook few reforms until a new government came to power in 1996.
 Between the two regions there was a marked difference in the miners' behavior toward restructuring.
 In the Ostrava region, the miners' union cooperated with the government - and the government consulted with the union - which led to a peaceful process of restructuring despite the significant decline in employment.
 In the Jiu Valley region, in contrast, the miners' union was not only against mining restructuring but was an active conservative force in national politics.
 Notably, miners made marches to Bucharest, called mineriadas, on several occasions to violently quell the progressive movement.
-In 1997, however, the new government managed to carry out the massive lay-off using a carrot and a stick: it provided a severance payment of up to 20 months of wage while keeping the charismatic union leader Miran Cozma in jail.
-When the released Cozma mounted another mineriada in 1999, the government outwitted him and put him back in jail for a 17 year sentence; the miners were finally defeated as a political force.
+In 1997, however, the new government managed to carry out massive layoffs using a carrot and stick approach: it provided severance payments of up to 20 months of wages while keeping the charismatic union leader Miran Cozma in jail.
+When the released Cozma mounted another mineriada in 1999, the government outwitted him and put him back in jail with a 17 year sentence; the miners were finally defeated as a political force.